GEMCityGirl/ReadabilityStudio/docs/ReadabilityStudioAPI/libraries/Debug/Print.md

 :::: {.minipage data-latex="{\textwidth}"}
 ## Print {-}

-Prints a message to the script editor's debug window.
+Prints\index{Debugger!printing message to} a message to the script editor's debug window.

 ### Syntax {-}